On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Abstract

 where $\theta=(\mu,\omega^2)\in\Omega\subset\mathbb R\times\mathbb R^+$.
-As in \ctn{Maud12}, \ctn{Maitra14a} and \ctn{Maitra14b} here also we assume that \begin{itemize} \item[(H2)] $\Omega$ is compact. \end{itemize} \ctn{Maud12} consider $x^i=x$ and $T_i=T$ for $i=1,\ldots,n$, so that the set-up boils down to the $iid$ situation, and investigate asymptotic properties of the $MLE$ of $\theta$, providing proofs of consistency and asymptotic normality.
-As an alternative, \ctn{Maitra14a} verify the regularity conditions of existing results in general set-ups provided in \ctn{Schervish95} and \ctn{Hoadley71} to prove asymptotic properties of the $MLE$ in this $SDE$ set-up in both $iid$ and non-$iid$ cases .
-Interestingly, this alternative way of verification of existing general results allowed \ctn{Maitra14a} to come up with stronger results under weaker assumptions, compared to \ctn{Maud12}.
+As in \ctn{Maud12}, \ctn{Maitra14a} and \ctn{Maitra14b} here also we assume that \begin{itemize} \item[(H2)] $\Omega$ is compact. \end{itemize} \ctn{Maud12} consider $x^i=x$ and $T_i=T$ for $i=1,\ldots,n$, so that the setup boils down to the $iid$ situation, and investigate asymptotic properties of the $MLE$ of $\theta$, providing proofs of consistency and asymptotic normality.
+As an alternative, \ctn{Maitra14a} verify the regularity conditions of existing results in general setups provided in \ctn{Schervish95} and \ctn{Hoadley71} to prove asymptotic properties of the $MLE$ in this $SDE$ setup in both $iid$ and non-$iid$ cases.
+Here, by the non-$iid$ setup, we mean that the processes $X_i(\cdot)$ are independent, but not identical, which ensues when we allow for unequal initial values $x^i$ and unequal time points $T_i$.

+Interestingly, the alternative way of verification of existing general results allowed \ctn{Maitra14a} to come up with stronger results under weaker assumptions, compared to \ctn{Maud12}.

-\ctn{Maitra14b}, for the first time in the literature, established Bayesian asymptotic results $SDE$-based random effects model, for both $iid$ and non-$iid$ set-ups.
+\ctn{Maitra14b}, for the first time in the literature, established Bayesian asymptotic results $SDE$-based random effects model, for both $iid$ and non-$iid$ setups.
 Specifically, considering prior distributions $\pi(\theta)$ of $\theta$, they established asymptotic properties of the corresponding posterior

 as the sample size $n$ tends to infinity, through the verification of regularity conditions existing in \ctn{Choi04} and \ctn{Schervish95}.